Felix-Paetsch/Webscraping/README.md

 # Webscraping
-Project to create webscraping scripts for major websites.<br />
+Project to create webscraping scripts for different websites.<br />
 (Discord, DeepL, Langenscheidt, ...)

 See each subfolder for more information.